DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 ## 2. Hardware Used

-List all the hardware components used in your project.
-Be specific with model numbers where possible.

 * **STM32L412RB-P Nucleo Board:** The main microcontroller board.
 * **IKS4A1 (X-NUCLEO-IKS01A4) Sensor Expansion Board:** This board integrates multiple sensors, including (Accelerometer, Gyroscope from the LSM6DSV16X ).
     * *Specifically, for gesture recognition, we primarily utilized the data from the [Accelerometer/Gyroscope] of the [LSM6DSV16X] sensor on the IKS4A1 board.*